 Ready to increase critical thinking and engagement in class?
 I found a GREAT resource that will help both of these goals called Visual Thinking Strategies.
 I read about these strategies first in books about medical students having class at the art museum.
 In Michael Blanding’s article Museum Studies, “Educators use the paintings and sculptures in nearby museums to help [medical] students to not only develop empathy and talk about their feelings but also to hone their diagnostic and communication skills and their ability to work in teams.”

-Students get 1-2 minutes to silently view the photograph.
-I have them jot down notes to “What’s going on in this picture?” in their notebook.
-Sometimes we forget what we were going to say after 5 or 6 students have already spoken!
+STEP ONE: Students get 1-2 minutes to silently view the photograph.
+I have them jot down notes to “What’s going on in this picture?” in their notebook or on scratch paper.
+To help guide students, I suggest maybe thinking about who, what, where, why, when and how.

-After the student is finished, I will ask “What in the photo makes you say that?”
+STEP THREE: After the student is finished, I will ask “What in the photo makes you say that?”
 The student tells us what he or she saw in the photograph to back up their claim.
 The student will tell us how the inference was created.
 You can use various ways to do this depending on the age of the students.
 Sometimes they include this in their first answer.

 Here is the World Map that I printed for each student.